rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 - The second offloading step is the automatic translation of a (default) Clone implementation to create a Host2Device and Device2Host copy implementation for user types.

-- The third offloading step is to run some embarassingly parallel Rust code (e.g. scalar times Vector) on the GPU.
+- The third offloading step is to run some embarrassingly parallel Rust code (e.g. scalar times Vector) on the GPU.

 - Fourth we have examples of how rayon code runs faster on a co-processor using offloading.